ygorcosta/wedeploy.com/ui/src/pages/docs/intro/custom-domains.md

 ---
 title: "Custom Domains"
-description: "Often times in production apps, you will want to point your service URL's to a custom domain so its easier for users to find your site and more consistant with your message and branding.
-This process can be confusion and difficult, but we beleive it doesn't have to be."
+description: "Often times in production apps, you will want to point your service URL's to a custom domain so it's easier for users to find your site and more consistant with your message and branding."
 headerTitle: "Intro"
 layout: "guide"
 weight: 6